-&lt;sup>13FAR § 52.227-19(a) and DFARS § 227.7202-3(a).
+13FAR § 52.227-19(a) and DFARS § 227.7202-3(a).

-Many software products are commercial-off-the-shelf, meaning the software is sold in substantial quantities in the commercial marketplace.
 Commercial software typically includes fees for initial and continued use of licenses.
 These fees may include, as part of the license contract, access to product support and/or other services, including upgrades.